-Domestic abuse is a pattern of coercive, controlling behavior that is a pervasive life-threatening crime affecting people in all our communities, regardless of age, gender, economic status, race, ethnicity, religion, sexual orientation or education.
+Domestic abuse is a pattern of coercive, controlling behavior that is a pervasive life-threatening crime affecting people in all our communities regardless of gender, age, sexual orientation, race, ethnicity, religion, social standing and immigration status.

 Abuse is not love.
 It is one person in a relationship having power and control over the other person.